Visiting Prague Castle: 10 Top Attractions, Tips & Tours

 Tips and Tours: How to Make the Most of Your Visit to Prague Castle

-- Tours: To fully understand the more than 1,000 years of history and artistry of this complex, join a 3.5-hour Prague Castle Walking Tour and explore it with an expert guide.
-Tours include admission fees and transportation to the castle from central Prague.
+- Sightseeing Tours: To fully appreciate the more than 1,000 years of history and artistry of the castle complex, join a 3.5-hour Prague Castle Walking Tour and explore it in detail with an expert guide.
+Tours include entrance fee and transportation to the castle from central Prague.
 Another option of the same length, the Prague in One Day Sightseeing Tour is especially good for first-time visitors, combining a bus tour of major city landmarks with walking tours of the castle and Old Town.

-- Changing of the Guard: This colorful, traditional ceremony is held daily at noon in the castle's first courtyard and is one of the fun things to do with children here.
+- Changing of the Guard: This colorful, traditional ceremony is held daily at noon in the castle's first courtyard and is one of the top fun things to do with children in Prague Castle.

-- St. Vitus Cathedral Services: Visitors are welcome at regular cathedral services (the entrance fee is waived).
+- St. Vitus Cathedral Services: Visitors are welcome at regular cathedral services and mass (the entrance fee is waived).
 Times are shown on the Prague Castle website.

 - Access: Much of the castle is wheelchair accessible, except for the towers and the Treasure of St. Vitus Cathedral exhibit.